 Designed to illuminate the dramatic changes that biotechnology has brought and is bringing to the treatment of disease, WiB aims to empower patients by providing information that can help them become better informed about their illnesses and therapeutic options.

 About the Managing Editor

 Dr Lara Marks, D.Phil, Oxford University, Fellow of the Royal Society of Biology, is the managing editor of 'What is Biotechnology?'
 A historian of medicine by training, Dr Marks has a wide expertise in academic research and has worked for Silico Research, a research consultancy advising on alliances between pharmaceutical and biotechnology companies.

 She was inspired to create the website 'What is Biotechnology?' as a result of her research into the history of biotechnology which drew her attention to how few public resources are available for understanding the development and application of biotechnology in healthcare, specifically diagnostics and therapeutics.

 Dr Marks has published numerous articles and books on a range of subjects.
 Internationally, she is most well known for her book Sexual Chemistry: A history of the contraceptive pill.
 The book was published by Yale University Press as a hardback in 2001, and then as a revised paperback edition in 2010.
 Receiving favourable reviews in both the public press and academic circles, in 2003 the book was awarded 'Outstanding title' by University Press Books for Public and Secondary School Libraries.

-Dr Marks holds visiting senior research affiliations with King's College London and University College London.
-She has also been a Wellcome Award senior lecturer at Imperial College, and held teaching and research positions at the Open University, Cambridge University, Queen Mary College, London, and the London School of Hygiene and Tropical Medicine.
+Dr Marks is a visiting fellow in the Jeffrey Cheah Biomedical Centre at Cambridge University and an Honorary Research Associate at the Department of Science and Technology Studies in University College London.
+In the past she was a Wellcome Award senior lecturer at Imperial College, and held teaching and research positions at the Open University, King's College London, Queen Mary College, London, and the London School of Hygiene and Tropical Medicine.